mariomaffioli/RepData_PeerAssessment1/PA1_template.md

 4. Assign the corresponding interval mean to the 'steps' NA value, thus imputing  the interval mean as a replacement for the NA value.

 Create a new dataset that is equal to the original dataset but with the missing data filled in.
+THe table below shows the first 20 rows of data with imputed NAs.

 ```r
 tbl3 <- xtable(head(activity_no_na,20),